CybrChick007/EventPlanner/Tasks.md

 ### Eze
   - work on server side
-  - TEST joinEvent and deleteEvent
+  - TEST joinEvent and serverPath